isabella232/dtm.en/help/using/administration/groups.md

 ## Migrated groups for existing customers {#section_5C1B163F872B49D180BC06205964288D}

-In addition to these default roles, if you are an existing dynamic tag management customer, you might see one or more migrated legacy groups with appended date and time stamps.
+In addition to these default roles, if you are an existing Dynamic Tag Management customer, you might see one or more migrated legacy groups with appended date and time stamps.

-For example, [!DNL Group - 2015-07-21 21:19:57:884].
+For example: [!DNL Group - 2015-07-21 21:19:57:884].

 If you are an existing customer and certain users have the User role for every property, these users are automatically migrated to the new User group.
 However, if other users have the User role for some properties and the Publisher role for other properties, they will be put into a migrated group with a date and time stamp.
 A legacy group will be created for each scenario in your system.
 In our testing, we have seen some companies with as many as ten legacy groups.

-Another example is if you have users who have not accepted invitations to join your dynamic tag management company in the past and there are no matching default groups.
+Another example is if you have users who have not accepted invitations to join your Dynamic Tag Management company in the past and there are no matching default groups.
 These users, after accepting the invitations, will be added to legacy groups according to their associated properties and roles.

 These legacy groups can be edited as needed and should be renamed with descriptive names that make sense.